neo-project/docs/docs/en-us/exchange/transaction.md

 - script hash

-  The script hash of the NEP-5 token you are querying.
+  The script hash of the NEP-5 asset you are querying.
 For example:

   - NEO is 0x9bde8f209c88dd0e7ca3bf0af0f476cdd8207789
   - GAS is 0x8c23f196d8a1bfd103a9dcb1f9ccf0c611377d3b